kazuyamarino/shyffon/README.md

 ## Database Example

-There is an example database (sql file) in the `dump` folder.
-You can restore the sql file to a database that you created yourself.
+There is an example mysql or mariadb database (for test the CRUD process) in the `Migrations` folder.
+You can restore it to a database with this way [NSY Migration](https://github.com/kazuyamarino/nsy-docs/blob/master/NSY_MIGRATION.md).

 ## Shyffon contain package